thatsOven/skye-lang/README.md

 let myUnionInstance = MyUnionBinding.{ a }; // only one field of a union can be initialized
 ```
 # Impl
-Structs and Enums can have methods, and they can be implemented using the `impl` keyword.
+Structs and sum type enums can have methods, and they can be implemented using the `impl` keyword.
 ```
 struct MyStruct {
     myField: i32,